January 28 - 31, 2024

-A basic understanding of digital workflow and some working knowledge of Lightroom, Photoshop or other RAW processing software will be helpful.
-A laptop computer with a program to store and view images is highly recommended.
-Mark and Chris are glad to answer your image processing questions.
+A basic understanding of digital workflow and some working knowledge of Lightroom, Photoshop or other image editing software will be helpful.

-Though locations visited during this workshop are readily accessible, the terrain may require some short hiking.
-Participants MUST be in good physical shape and able to climb and descend moderate inclines.
-They should wear sturdy boots and use caution on slippery and rocky slopes.
+Though locations visited during this workshop are readily accessible, some moderate hiking in snow may be required.
+Participants must be in good physical shape and able to climb and descend moderate inclines.
+Though not necessary, feel free to bring snowshoes or cross-country skis to access snow-covered forests.

 As with all outdoor pursuits, some risk is inherent; all participants will be required to sign a waiver prior to the workshop.

 $925 tuition only.